maxwhoppa/Capital-One-AirBnb/README.md

 [x] Popularity: Can you identify the neighborhood that averages the most positive reviews? - Popularity graph

 [x] Investment: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
-When will I break even? - 12 years, see 3.c for more details
+When will I break even? - 12+ years, CSV file of coordinates.
+See 3.c for more details

 ### Build